PublicSoftTools

 What is the maximum clip length?

 The tool caps duration at 30 seconds.
 Beyond that, GIF files become impractically large for most sharing contexts.
-For longer clips, consider extracting audio with the MP4 to MP3 Converter or recording a screen capture with the Screen Recorder.
+For longer animated clips, consider the GIF to MP4 Converter workflow — create the clip in MP4 and embed it with the HTML5 video element for web use.

 Convert Video to GIF Free